Alternative Laser Methods

 Advantages: Less destabilization of the cornea compared to LASIK/ Femto-LASIK.
 No Flap related complications

 Disadvantages and risks: Temporary pain in the few post-operative days.
-The amount and duration of pain is depending on the procedure and varies individually.
+The amount and duration of pain varies individually.
 After one week at the most, patients are usually free of pain, since the epithelium is completely healed.
 The appearance of a temporary cloudiness of the cornea (called haze) is possible and requires medical treatment.
 Depending on its severity it usually resolves within 3 months.